FEDERAL FINANCIAL AID ADMINISTERED BY THE U.S. DEPARTMENT OF EDUCATION

-Federal Pell Grant: This federally funded grant is based upon financial need and is limited to students enrolled at least half-time in undergraduate degree program.
+Federal Pell Grant: This federally funded grant is based upon financial need and is limited to students enrolled at least half-time in their first undergraduate degree program.

 William D. Ford Federal Direct Loan: Direct loans are made by the U.S. Department of Education.
 Subsidized loans are need based and are available to students enrolled at least half-time in an undergraduate degree program.
-Unsubsidized loans are non need-based and are available to students enrolled at least half-time in both undergraduate and graduate degree programs.
+Unsubsidized loans are non-need-based and are available to students enrolled at least half-time in either undergraduate or graduate degree programs.